Quantifying non-classicality with local unitary operations

 We conclude that if either $c_u\neq0$ or $c_v\neq0$, it must be that $\theta_p=\theta_q$ in order for $D(\rho)=0$ to hold.
 However, since all eigenvalues of $U^A$ are distinct by definition, this is impossible.
 Thus, $\trace(\rho (\sigma_i^A\otimes \sigma_j^B))=0$ for all $\sigma_i^A\in\set{U_{pq},V_{pq}}$, as desired.
 To see that this implies $\discm=0$, simply now choose $\proj$ as the projection onto $\set{\ket{k}}$.
 Then, defining $\Phi(C):=\sum_j\Pi_j^AC\Pi_j^A$ and applying the same arguments from the forward direction to Eqn.~(\ref{eqn:disc_exp_proof_eq2}), we conclude that $\rho$ is invariant under $\proj$.
 By Thm.~\ref{thm:olzu}, we have $\discm=0$, completing the proof. \end{proof}

-Thus, unlike the Fu distance~\cite{DG08}, $D(\rho)$ is indeed a \emph{faithful} non-classicality measure.
-The proof of Thm.~\ref{thm:discequiv} does, however, have a curiosity --- in order to achieve this faithfulness, it would have sufficed to minimize over $U^A\in \mathcal{U}(\A)$ with merely \emph{distinct} eigenvalues, as opposed to $U^A\in\rous$.
-Interestingly, this is the mixed-state analogue of the pure-state result of Ref.~\cite{MAGGDI11}, where it was shown that distinct eigenvalues suffice to conclude $D(\ketbra{\psi}{\psi})$ is a faithful {entanglement monotone} for pure states $\ket{\psi}$.
-More generally, Ref.~\cite{MAGGDI11} shows that if $U^A$ has eigenvalues of multiplicity at most $k$ (with at least one eigenvalue of multiplicity $k$), then $D(\ketbra{\psi}{\psi})=0$ if and only if $\ket{\psi}$ has Schmidt rank at most $k$.
+Theorem~\ref{thm:discequiv} shows that $D(\rho)$ defined in Eqn.~(\ref{eqn:measure_def}) is zero precisely for the set of states classically correlated in $\spa{A}$.
+In other words, unlike the Fu distance~\cite{DG08}, $D(\rho)$ is indeed a \emph{faithful} non-classicality measure.
+The proof of Thm.~\ref{thm:discequiv} does, however, have a curiosity --- the key property the proof relies on is that all $U^A\in\rous$ have non-degenerate spectra.
+Interestingly, this is the mixed-state analogue of the pure-state result of Ref.~\cite{MAGGDI11}, where it was shown that a non-degenerate spectrum suffices to conclude $D(\ketbra{\psi}{\psi})$ is a faithful {entanglement monotone} for pure states $\ket{\psi}$.
+Specifically, Ref.~\cite{MAGGDI11} shows that if in Eqn.~(\ref{eqn:measure_def}) we minimize over $U^A$ with eigenvalues of multiplicity at most $k$ (with at least one eigenvalue of multiplicity $k$), then $D(\ketbra{\psi}{\psi})=0$ if and only if $\ket{\psi}$ has Schmidt rank at most $k$.
 Could there be an analogue of this more general result in the mixed-state setting of non-classicality?